ALD-Lab/IT_PI/README.md

 - IT-PI discovers self-similar variables.
 - IT-PI extracts characteristic scales.
 - IT-PI provides optimal model bounds based on discovered dimensionless variables.
+## Getting started
+Use the following command to install all required libraries:
+'''sh
+pip install numpy scipy matplotlib pandas cma
+'''
+See the Jupyter notebooks for examples in the paper.